aws/mynah-ui/docs/DATAMODEL.md

     // collapsed: true // Collapse the root folder by default
     // hideFileCount: true // Hide the file counter next to folders
     // flatList: true // Enable to generate a flat list with one parent folder and no sub folders
+    // folderIcon: 'folder' // Specify a custom icon for folders
     actions: {
       'src/App.tsx': [
         {